pushpathadam/frontend-nanodegree-mobile-portfolio/README.md

 # How to Run this site
- Load the project on [Add link here].
-This will pull in the build version.
+    Download the repository.
+    In one shell

+    Cd into /path/to/your-project-folder/dist.
+     python -m SimpleHTTPServer 8080

+     In a second shell
+     Cd into /path/to/your-project-folder/dist.
+     ngrok 8080

+     Use the local url provided by Ngrok to load the project.

 # Part 1 Optimizations for Page Speed Insights

 ## fonts & stylesheets load time for minified files
-    opensans 52ms
-    style.css 311ms
-    print.css 203ms
+    opensans 52ms, style.css 311ms, print.css 203ms
     These were moved inline.

 ## Image Compression